 When you volunteer your time at a week long camp and subject yourself to a very specific kind of sleep deprivation, you’re tipping the cup.

-In light of the new year, I want to encourage you to fill your spiritual cup.
+I want to encourage you to fill your spiritual cup.
 Remember why it is you do what you do.
 Remember who you’re doing it for.
 Even Jesus took time (sometimes away from people) to pray, refocus, and refill His cup.
 And he was the Son of God.
 So if He needed it, then we definitely do—especially when we’re leading kids and students who are paying close attention to how we live our lives.
 They notice when we’re happy.
 They know when we’re tired.
 They’ll even notice when we’re not buying all of the things that we’re saying.
 If you want to be the best small group leader you can be, then tending to your own relationship with God is so very important.

 And the truth of it is that refilling your cup isn’t just for the benefit of your few.
 In fact, that’s not even the most important part!
 Tend to your relationship with God because it’s your relationship with God.
 That’s between you and Him.
 And it’s worth tending to because it’s the most important thing.